Skip to main content

 The Meaning of Veterans Day

 While the textbook meaning of Veterans Day provides a general understanding of what it is and why we celebrate, the individual perspectives of veterans capture the day's essence.
-Each veteran Wounded Warrior Project® (WWP) serves carries their own unique experiences.
-These experiences shape what Veterans Day means to them.
+Each veteran Wounded Warrior Project® (WWP) serves has unique experiences that shape what Veterans Day means to them.

 The videos below offer a glimpse into their thoughts: